djkeu/make_a_choice/README.md

 ## Description
-Python program to help decide between various options presented by the user.\
-Also serves as an exercise in writing pytest tests.
+Originally intended as a small Python program to help decide between various options.
+Gradually became more of an exercise in testing with Pytest.

 ## ToDo Section
-- ToDo: readme.md
-- ToDo: translate prompts and prints into English

-- ToDo: docstrings (explain why, not what)
+- FixMe: Fix docstrings if needed (explain why, not what)
-    - FixMe: Fix if needed

-- Abandoned: restart():
+- Abandoned: translate prompts and prints into English
-    - Abandoned: get messages from text file
+- Abandoned: restart(): get messages from text file

 ## Pytest
-test_make_a_choice.py:
+Pytest test file: test_make_a_choice.py

+### All tests
 ```
 $ pytest --collect-only -q

 test_make_a_choice.py::test_display_welcome_message

 test_make_a_choice.py::test_get_number_of_options_valid